 Much of the Japanese art which found it's way across the seas to Europe and America was of the ukiyo-e.
 At first this consisted mainly of prints produced by the artists of the time, but as Western appreciation for the art form increased, the work of the Edo Period masters became increasingly sought after by collectors.
 To western observers the work of the Edo Period epitomized the Japanese tradition, unlike modern prints which were already showing the influence of Western art.

-The man who can be seen as the first true champion of Japonism was the French impressionist painter and etcher Félix Bracquemond (1833-1914) shown on the right.
+The man who can be seen as the first true champion of Japonism was the French impressionist painter and etcher Felix Bracquemond (1833-1914).
 Around 1856 Bracquemond discovered a set of Hokusai's manga sketches in Paris and was soon extolling their virtues to his circle of friends and acquaintances.
 Through his efforts artists such as Manet, Pierre Bonnard, Henri de Toulouse-Lautrec, Mary Cassatt, Degas, Renoir, James McNeill Whistler, Monet, van Gogh, Camille Pissarro, Paul Gaugin, Aubrey Beardsley and Klimt were all influenced by Japanese art.

 Ukiyo-e with it's lack of perspective, clean lines and flat areas of colour influenced many Western artists.
 Impressionism, Art Nouveau and Modernism all drew inspiration from traditional Japanese art.
 The work of artists such as Hokusai and Utamaro were to have a profound and lasting affect upon Western art.